heckler1/ansible_playbooks/README.md

 The GitLab role installs a GitLab server.
 It is designed to be used with an external SMTP relay.

 #### LAMP
-The LAMP play installs the Apache, MySQL, and PHP roles and then reboots the host.
+The LAMP play installs the Apache, MySQL, and PHP7 roles and then reboots the host.

 #### LEMP
-The LEMP play installs the NGINX web server, MySQL, and PHP roles and then reboots the host.
+The LEMP play installs the NGINX web server, MySQL, and PHP7 roles and then reboots the host.

 #### MySQL
 The MySQL role installs MariaDB/MySQL and completes mysql_secure_installation.

 #### Nextcloud
-The Nextcloud role installs Nextcloud with Apache 2, PHP 7.0, and MariaDB/MySQL.
+The Nextcloud role installs Nextcloud with Apache 2, PHP 7, and MariaDB/MySQL.
 It sets up self-signed HTTPS certs by default.
 A Nextcloud instance installed with this play returns a 0/10 on OpenVAS.
 DB name is "nextcloud".
 DB user is "nextcloud"
 To remove the memcache warning on the Nextcloud Admin page, just add the line `'memcache.local' => '\OC\Memcache\APCu',` to `/var/www/html/config/config.php`.